 A type of card that financial institutions or other organizations issue using the logo of the issuer instead of a national service mark or logo (such as Mastercard).
 A proprietary card allows the cardholder to access a credit or deposit account using ATM or POI terminals.

 A financial transaction, if approved, in which funds are debited from an issuer and credited to an acquirer in payment for goods or services.

-Opposite of a purchase transaction, namely, the cardholder returns goods to the merchant and is credited for their value.
+A refund takes place when a cardholder returns goods to the merchant and is credited for their value.
 Positive interchange and merchant service charge are reversed.

-Purchase of goods, services, or both, generally at a merchant establishment.
+Purchase of goods, services or both, generally at a merchant.

-A financial transaction card associated with a particular retailer or group of retail stores that can be used only for purchases from that retailer or group of stores.
+A card associated with a particular retailer or group of retail stores that can be used only for purchases from that retailer or group of stores.